Shining light of calculus explains Natures darkest mysteries

 . ..Galileos experiment. etc..how to calculate

 radius and mass of earth using three simple measurements and Newtons Law of Universal Gravitation, Lenzs Law .
 A good quality accurate experiment is a very effective learning tool and a means to better understand fundamental concepts.

 Please note that Year 11 students will follow the new revised Physics syllabus starting this year (2018)

-It is far more diificult and of higher standard then the previous syllabus.
+which is far more diificult and of higher standard then the previous syllabus.
 It is far more appropriate for